Breaking of Huygens-Fresnel principle in inhomogeneous Tomonaga-Luttinger liquids: Introduction

 We recall that the Huygens-Fresnel principle says that every point on a wavefront serves as the source of secondary waves and that a wavefront at a later time is the sum of the secondary waves emanating from the wavefront at an earlier time.
 The principle can be expressed in mathematical terms as follows: A linear hyperbolic partial differential equation satisfies the Huygens-Fresnel principle if its Green's function vanishes everywhere except on the hypersurface of the wavefront, see, e.g., \cite{Hadamard1923, Veselov1998}.
 In physical terms, this means that a signal generated by an instantaneous disturbance will remain instantaneous throughout its transmission.
 We also recall that this principle is valid only when the number of spatial dimensions is odd \cite{Hadamard1923}; we refer to \cite{Veselov1998} for an overview of the history.
-The Huygens-Fresnel principle can be seen to be a characteristic feature of standard CFT dynamics in $1+1$ dimensions, as the time evolution of the fields $\partial_{x} \hat{\phi}$ and $\hat{\pi}_{\phi}$ is expressed in terms of right- and left-moving fields that propagate strictly along the light cone.
+The Huygens-Fresnel principle can be seen to be a characteristic feature of standard CFT dynamics in $1+1$ dimensions, as the time evolution of the fields $\partial_{x} \hat{\phi}$ and $\pif$ is expressed in terms of right- and left-moving fields that propagate strictly along the light cone.
 We also mention that there are studies of violation of the Huygens-Fresnel principle in higher spatial dimensions in the context of cosmology and quantum information theory, see, e.g., \cite{Sonego1992, Faraoni1992, Blasco2015, Jonsson2015}.

-In the present case of inhomogeneous TLLs with an $x$-dependent Luttinger parameter $K(x)$, we argue that the spreading in the interior of the light cone following a quantum quench is universal (i.e., independent of microscopic details), depending only on that the effective description has such a $K(x)$.
+In the present case of inhomogeneous TLLs with an $x$-dependent Luttinger parameter $K(x)$, we argue that the spreading in the interior of the light cone is universal (i.e., independent of microscopic details), depending only on that the effective description has such a $K(x)$.
 In contrast, the effect of $v(x)$ is to deform the light cone itself.
 As a specific example, we consider the special case